microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/Update-MgSecuritySecureScoreControlProfile.md

     - `[SubProvider <String>]`: Specific subprovider (under aggregating provider); for example, WindowsDefenderATP.SmartScreen.
     - `[Vendor <String>]`: Name of the alert vendor (for example, Microsoft, Dell, FireEye).
 Required

-COMPLIANCEINFORMATION <IMicrosoftGraphComplianceInformation[]>: The collection of compliance information associated with secure score control
+COMPLIANCEINFORMATION <IMicrosoftGraphComplianceInformation[]>: .
   - `[CertificationControls <IMicrosoftGraphCertificationControl[]>]`: Collection of the certification controls associated with certification
     - `[Name <String>]`: Certification control name
     - `[Url <String>]`: URL for the Microsoft Service Trust Portal
   - `[CertificationName <String>]`: Compliance certification name (for example, ISO 27018:2014, GDPR, FedRAMP, NIST 800-171)

-CONTROLSTATEUPDATES <IMicrosoftGraphSecureScoreControlStateUpdate[]>: Flag to indicate where the tenant has marked a control (ignore, thirdParty, reviewed) (supports update).
+CONTROLSTATEUPDATES <IMicrosoftGraphSecureScoreControlStateUpdate[]>: .
   - `[AssignedTo <String>]`: Assigns the control to the user who will take the action.
   - `[Comment <String>]`: Provides optional comment about the control.
   - `[State <String>]`: State of the control, which can be modified via a PATCH command (for example, ignored, thirdParty).